Evaluating Search Engines and Large Language Models for Answering Health Questions: Discussion

 About LLM evaluation, we are aware that using proprietary models poses the difficulty of reproducing these experiments.
 Their architectural design is unknown, the training data is not disclosed and, often, these are black-box models in constant evolution.
-However, we must acknowledge that these models are currently being used by millions of people worldwide and, thus, it is of paramount importance to assess their answering capabilities in the health domain.
-Note that SEs can also be regarded as closed systems whose core elements (e.g., ranking algorithms) are largely unknown and, additionally, their indexes undergo continuous updates.
+However, we must acknowledge that these models are currently being used by millions of people worldwide and it is of paramount importance to assess their answering capabilities in the health domain.
+Note that SEs are also closed systems whose core elements (e.g., ranking algorithms) are largely unknown and, additionally, their indexes undergo continuous updates.
 Our experiments and comparison, therefore, give a specific picture of LLMs and SEs at a certain point in time.
 The forthcoming evolution of these systems will call for new trials and experiments to supplement the present study.
-In any case, we facilitate the reproducibility of our experiments by providing the code\footnote{\url{https://github.com/MarcosFP97/llm-binary-health-qa}}, the generated outputs, and all the dates of execution of the experiments\footnote{These experiments were run between September and December 2023.}.
+In any case, we facilitate the reproducibility of our experiments by providing the code (see Code availability), the generated outputs, and all the dates of execution of the experiments.

 Another limitation affects the type of information needs.
 In these experiments, we restricted ourselves to binary question answering.
 This was a practical decision because we then were dealing with yes/no responses whose correctness can be automatically assessed.
 This represents a valuable first step towards understanding the relative effectiveness of SEs and LLMs in the health domain.
-In the near future, we would like to explore other classes of information needs that require more elaborated answers.
+In the near future, we would like to explore other classes of information needs that require more elaborate answers.